PEXANE2/azure-docs.tr-tr/articles/databox-online/azure-stack-edge-gpu-deploy-virtual-machine-powershell.md

 ```powershell
 $publicIp = Get-AzureRmPublicIpAddress -Name <Public IP> -ResourceGroupName <Resource group name>
 ```
-The public IP in this case is the same as the private IP that you passed during the virtual network interface creation.-->
+The public IP in this instance is the same as the private IP that you passed during the virtual network interface creation.-->

 ## <a name="manage-the-vm"></a>VM 'yi yönetme

 Aşağıdaki bölümlerde Azure Stack Edge Pro cihazınızda oluşturabileceğiniz bazı yaygın işlemler açıklanır.

-### <a name="list-vms-running-on-the-device"></a>Cihazda çalışan VM 'Leri listeleyin
+### <a name="list-vms-that-are-running-on-the-device"></a>Cihazda çalışan VM 'Leri listeleyin

 Azure Stack Edge cihazınızda çalışan tüm VM 'lerin bir listesini döndürmek için şu komutu çalıştırın: